- Home

-Tens of thousands of people are trapped paying unaffordable mortgages at a time when many are under huge financial pressure.
+Tens of thousands of people are trapped paying unaffordable mortgages at a time when many are under huge financial pressure due to steep living costs.

-In many cases, mortgage prisoners are stuck paying their lenders’ standard variable rates – some in excess of the current Bank of England base rate of 5.25%.
+In many cases, mortgage prisoners are stuck paying their lenders’ standard variable rates – which are usually much more expensive than other mortgage rates.
+The average SVR as at May 2024 was 8.18%.
 This means they are paying hundreds, and in some cases thousands of pounds a year more than they would be if they were able to switch to remortgage to a more competitive deal.

 Here, we explain how people have ended up becoming mortgage prisoners and what help is available to them.